lab1092/blender-manual_ja/manual/modeling/meshes/editing/edges.rst

 length indicator in the header changes showing where along the length of the edge you are.

-To change the control edge that determines the position of the edge loop, use the :kbd:`Alt-wheel` to scroll to a different edge.
+To change the control edge that determines the position of the edge loop, use the :kbd:`Alt-Wheel` to scroll to a different edge.

 .. figure:: /images/EdgeSlide3.jpg